United States National Grid

 Reminder -- the UTM 16/17 junction runs down Jefferson county, so counties west are in UTM 16 and counties east are in UTM 17.

-Courtesy of Delta State University, standard USNG map book templates have been created for each of Florida's counties.
-Zip files containing a 5,000m x 4,000m index grid, an index template, and 1:24,000 template page may be downloaded for each county for ArcGIS 9.x.
-With these templates, the 5,000m x 4,000m grid, and the free DSMapbook extension for ArcGIS, a USNG map book may easily be created for each county.
+Courtesy of Delta State University, USNG map book indexes have been created for each of Florida's counties.
+Zip files containing a 5,000m x 4,000m index grid, an index template, and 1:24,000 template page may be downloaded for each county for ArcGIS 10.x.
+With ArcGIS, these templates, and the 5,000m x 4,000m grid, a USNG map book may easily be created for each county.
 Then you may add your local data, including facilities, hazards, roads, and/or aerials, and easily create standard map book products.
-Make sure to check out the Readme.txt for more instructions.

 Another goal of this project is that map books with USNG grids be created for each county.
 All counties that produce map books for fire and rescue are strongly encouraged to adopt a standard procedure for creating county-wide, 1:24,000 8.5"x11" USNG map books.
-Anyone interested in tackling this challenge are encouraged to view the material provided by Delta State University, including this video generating USNG map books in ArcGIS.
+Anyone interested in tackling this challenge are encouraged to view the material provided by Delta State University and USNG Center.

 If you produce a county map book (with USNG or not), please let us know so that we can include it here --